curreesan/PowerZone/content.md

 ## ABOUT US

-About us ( Manish Ace certified experience 8years , Immanuel Ace certified 10 years experience, gokul 3 years experience, Selva 5 years experience.
+January 27th 2022 -opening , within a year 1000+ clients, without pt we offer a lot of services, at the age of 13 - 70+ age group with concerns - treated accordingaly, Recently upgraded to another floor around february 2023 for crossfit, zumba, yoga.
+About us (Manish Ace certified experience 8years , Immanuel Ace certified 10 years experience, gokul 3 years experience, Selva 5 years experience.
 Etc )

+#

 ## CONTACT US